devs-immortal/Paradise-Lost/CONTRIBUTING.md

 ## How to contribute to Paradise Lost

-#### **Did you find a bug?**
+### If you found an issue:

-* **If the bug is a security vulnerability, DO NOT OPEN AN ISSUE ON GITHUB**.
+* **If the issue is a security vulnerability, DO NOT OPEN AN ISSUE ON GITHUB**.
 Instead, to refer to our [security policy](https://github.com/devs-immortal/Paradise-Lost/SECURITY.md).

-* **Check that the bug was not already reported** by searching on GitHub under [Issues](https://github.com/devs-immortal/paradise-lost/issues).
+* **Check that the issue was not already reported** by searching on GitHub under [Issues](https://github.com/devs-immortal/paradise-lost/issues).
 If an issue already exists, feel free to leave a comment on it with any important information.

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/devs-immortal/Paradise-Lost/issues/new/choose).